galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 > - Need to invent a descriptive approach.
 {:  .tip}

+## A simple model relating the three major parts to this guide

-## People + resource inputs = project outputs
+.center[## People + resource inputs = project outputs]

 - An equation that summarises the Galaxy project
 - Explanation in the optional detail sections below
-- People are the key to everything.
+- People are the key to everything
+- They are considered in detail in the first section of the field guide

 > <details-title>People working together make the project possible</details-title>
 > - That might seem trite, but it's how open source succeeds.